andyaiken/forgesteel/to do.md

 ### Monster Builder

 * Allow the user to manually add/remove from the set of similar monsters
+* Create monsters by splicing other monsters together
 * Auto-create monsters
-* Create monsters by splicing other monsters together

 ### Encounter Builder

-* Warnings:
-  * Monsters max hero level +2
-  * Max 6 stat blocks
-* Determine whether the encounter builder needs to take account of retainers
-* Use encounter templates in encounter editor
+* Use encounter templates
+* Add victory conditions
 * Auto-create encounters

-### Montage Builder

-* Add montages to the playbook
-* Add a montage builder
-* Add sample montages

 ### Director Tools